P-51/F-82 vs MiG-15 jet (??)

 Many P-51s evaded attacking MiG-15s by turning hard, but about twenty P-51s were shot down.

 Did a P-51 ever shoot down a MiG-15?

-Books I've read, whose authors researched the combat records,
+Books researched for this webpage, whose authors researched official combat records,

 But Mustang pilots Maj.
 John Yingling and Col. Joseph Rogers claim they shot down MiG-15s.

-In the Air Force's Airman publication, Yingling claims his MiG-15 kill was confirmed,
+In Air Force's Airman publication, Yingling claims his MiG-15 kill was confirmed,

 US Air Force (af.mil):

 "Mr. Yingling is a World War II veteran of the Navy and began his Air

 Force Service in 1950 at the onset of the Korean Conflict.
 He is the